Ré.Part – Partisan Resistance(s): Visual culture, collective imagination and revolutionary memory

 By combining critical analysis and geospatial visualization with historical parameters, we hope not only to evaluate complex processes, but also to make understandable the ways in which visual culture, as well as artistic exchanges, have helped to shape transnational resistance movements, which have themselves helped to shape the multicultural and global society in which we live today.

 Ré.part proposes four axes of analysis: 1.
 Violence and representation: synchronic approaches and present challenges (which aims to study the role of violence and the challenges of its representation); 2.
 Transnational visual codes and identities: reappropriation, uses and resemantisations (which focuses on how partisan culture has set up visibility regimes, what have been their materialities and reactivations in local contexts); 3.
 Networks and displacements: circulation of struggles, images and creators (which seeks to analyze models of collaboration and circulation of images and artists); 4.
 The figure and representation of the partisan: an imaginary in transformation (how the image of the partisan since the Second World War has changed).

-- Partisan Resistance(s): visual culture, collective imagination and revolutionary memory (16 – 18 March 2020, Université Grenoble Alpes)
+- Partisan Resistance(s): a tool box for analyzing transnational concepts and images (17 – 18 March 2020, Université Grenoble Alpes)

 - Meeting with… Isabel Plante ( 21 February 2020, Arts et Sciences Humaines, Université Grenoble Alpes)